svtcli/p3em/README.md

 - Encapsulated in *unix* shell for complete freedom of interface and portability.
 - Add any custom energy meter simply by executing in shell.

 ## Usage
+Open `p3em.sh`, uncomment the right energy meter section for your system (or add your own, see below) to get accumulated energy consumption of your node.

 The flexibility and low latency of `p3em` makes it perfect to profile energy consumption of _regions of interest_ in your of code.
 If you are at this point, you likely have already your regions of interest marked by your _internal code timer_.
-If not, add one right now (examples go here).
+If not, add one right now
+(for a compact one you may look into [this one](https://github.com/svtcli/tmr)).

 We won't give you yet another API.